hackutd/hackutd-tech-guide/dayof/prizes-challenges.md

 Build the T-Mobile Customer Happiness Index — a real-time, data-driven solution that captures how customers feel about T-Mobile.
 Engineer a system that streams live sentiment, feedback, and network data to detect issues before they spread, highlight moments of delight, and empower teams to enhance the customer experience.
 Use your skills in data engineering, APIs, analytics, and visualization to turn customer emotion into actionable insight.

 #### Prizes
-1st: iPhones
+1st: iPhone 17

-2nd: iPads
+2nd: iPad Air

-3rd: Beats Earbuds
+3rd: Beats Studio Pro Headphones

 ---